sideroad/potateman/README.md

 2. Read QR code by players
 3. Click Crash button to start game

-* You can share mirroring URL of your stage by clicking share icon.
+* You can invite other people to click share icon. mirroring URL will be copied on clipboard.
+Share the URL to others.

+* You can join other room when click "Find other room".

 # Controller